|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 These popular gluten-free, no-bake cookies are made with a few simple ingredients, including oats and chocolate chips along with optional peanut butter for a nice bit of nuttiness.
-The cookies are quick and easy to prepare and cook in just a couple of minutes on the stovetop.
+The cookies are quick and easy to prepare and come together in just a couple of minutes on the stovetop.
 These treats are perfect for that chocolate craving, and they're especially nice in the summer when you don't want to use the oven.
-And they're gluten-free!
-Use quick-cooking or old-fashioned rolled oats in the cookies.
+Plus, they're also egg free.

 Gather the ingredients.

-In a large mixing bowl, combine the oats, chocolate chips, vanilla, and peanut butter, if using; stir to blend the ingredients.
+In a large mixing bowl, combine the oats, chocolate chips, peanut butter (if using), and vanilla; stir to blend the ingredients.
 Set aside.

-In a saucepan, combine the butter with the milk and granulated sugar.
+In a saucepan, combine the sugar with the butter and milk.
 Place the pan over medium-high heat and stir to melt the sugar and butter.
-Bring to a full rolling boil.
-Boil the mixture for 1 full minute.
+Bring to a full rolling boil and boil the mixture for exactly 1 full minute.

 Working quickly, drop by spoonfuls or use a cookie scoop to portion onto waxed paper or parchment paper.

-- Use another type of chip (like butterscotch or white chocolate) or carob-flavored chips instead of the semisweet chocolate chips.
+- Use another type of chip (like butterscotch or white chocolate) or carob-flavored chips instead of semisweet chocolate chips.

 - Use light or dark brown sugar in place of all or part of the granulated sugar.

-- Add about 1/2 cup of chopped pecans or walnuts to the oat mixture.
+- Add about 1/2 cup of chopped pecans, walnuts, or almonds to the oat mixture.

-- Omit the chocolate chips and add 1/4 cup of unsweetened cocoa to the saucepan with the milk, butter, and sugar.
-Boil for 1 minute and then add to the bowl with the oats, vanilla, and peanut butter, if using.
+- Omit the chocolate chips and instead add 1/4 cup of unsweetened cocoa to the saucepan with the milk, butter, and sugar.

-- Replace the oats with corn flakes, grape nuts, crispy rice cereal, or similar.
+- Replace the oats with cornflakes, Grape Nuts, crispy rice cereal, or similar.

 - Replace 1 cup of the oats with 1 cup of flaked coconut.
 Or roll the cookies in unsweetened shredded coconut.

-- Add 1 cup of raisins or chopped dried sweetened cranberries for an extra chewy texture.
+- Add 1 cup of raisins or dried sweetened cranberries for an extra chewy texture.